DominiqueDataScience/ExData_Plotting1/README.md

 ## Making Plots

 The overall goal here was simply to examine how household energy usage varies over a 2-day period in February, 2007.
-Your task is to reconstruct the following plots below, all of which were constructed using the base plotting system.
+The plots are already available in this repo, and can easily be reproduced by running the R-scripts.

 The plot[1-4].png are created by running the scripts plot[1-4].R respectively.
 Each plot will have a width of 480 and a height of 480 and be in the PNG format.